What The Location of Your Headache is Telling You

 Updated on

-You can't focus during a meeting, you dread picking the kids up after school and your date night sounds awful.
-Headaches are interfering with your life.
+You can't focus during a meeting, you dread picking the kids up after school, and your date night sounds awful.
+You’ve got another headache.
+And once again, it’s interfering with your life.
 ADVENT is here to explain what the location of your headache is telling you and what you can do to finally find some relief.

 What Exactly is a Headache?